Whatapalaver/100_Days_of_Code/README.md

 I started my first round of #100DaysofCode when I decided that I was going to be starting the Makers Academy bootcamp.
 I didn't exactly code everyday and I didn't maintain the log on all the days I coded.
 Nevertheless, it proved to be a good motivator for action and it is still interesting to see the progress and frustration levels over that time.

 In June 2018 I finally started on teh Makers Academy Pre-Course so I thought that would be a good time to start round 2.
-Here's my current log of progress: ./r2-log.md
+Here's my current log of progress: [Round 2 Log]./r2-log.md

 ## If you've decided to join:
 0. Check out [the Official Site](http://100daysofcode.com/) for the #100DaysOfCode movement.
 Connect with others on the platform of your choice from this list: www.100DaysOfCode.com/connect